jcfdlr0508/jcfdlr0508/README.md

 - 💼 n/a
 - 🔍 I’m looking for connections in <strong>Web Development, Programming and Graphics Designing</strong>
 - 💬 Feel free to discuss with me about <strong>Web Development, Programming, and Graphics Designing</strong>.
-- 👀 See my [Personal Portfolio]([https://jcfdlr0508.github.io/portfolio/](https://jcfdlr0508.github.io/My-Portfolio-Website/)) to get more info
+- 👀 See my [https://jcfdlr0508.github.io/portfolio/](https://jcfdlr0508.github.io/My-Portfolio-Website/) to get more info

 ### Tools I work upon : 🛠